Chocolate Covered Pretzel Cookies

 And now?
 In cookies.
 Why not!

-I have a go-to, standard, no-fail, GUARANTEE cookie dough recipe that I use for nearly every basic cookie I bake.
+I have a go-to, standard, no-fail, GUARANTEE cookie dough recipe that I use all the time.
 It is quite similiar to the Cooks Illustrated recipe for Chewy Chocolate Chip Cookies, but I’ve made a few changes.
-Rather than melting the butter – as directed by the recipe – I cream the butter with the sugars & eggs, producing an exceptional thick and puffy cookie.
-I’ve tried the melting method before and it just doesn’t work for me… the cookies spread too much for my liking.
+Rather than melting the butter – as directed by the recipe – I cream the butter with the sugars & eggs, producing an exceptionally thick and puffy cookie.
 I prefer a thick cookie over a flat one any day!

 Another trick is to chill the dough.
-Like, for hours.
-Yup…3o minutes and up to 5 DAYS of chilling.
+Like, for hours!
+Yes, for 3o minutes and up to 5 DAYS of chilling.
 Trust me on this: the longer you chill the dough, the thicker the cookie will be.
 I chilled this batch for 24 hours.

 Thick enough, chewy enough, and quite honestly… the most perfect cookie.